ker-mari/LV_Lost-n-Found-Mobile/README.md

-Based on the repository provided, here is a professional `README.md` file tailored for the **LV_Lost-n-Found-Mobile** project.
-This documentation focuses on the application's core functionality, technical stack, and security features.

----

 # LV Lost N Found Mobile

 A dedicated mobile application designed for the **La Verdad** community to streamline the process of reporting and retrieving lost items.
 This application provides a centralized platform for students and staff to post found items, search for lost belongings, and securely manage claims.